Accounting and Tax

 Set Aside Funds for Taxes

 A good rule of thumb is to save 25-30% of your income for taxes.
 Use an OnlyFans tax calculator to determine exact amounts based on your total income and expenses.
+It’s crucial to set aside funds specifically for self-employment tax, which you must begin paying once your income exceeds $400 a year.

 Pay Quarterly Estimated Taxes